GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/cloudsql-multiregion/README.md

 - Using a Shared VPC
 - Using VPC-SC to mitigate data exfiltration

-### Share VPC
+### Shared VPC
-The example support the configuration of a Shared VPC as an input variable.
+The example supports the configuration of a Shared VPC as an input variable.
 To deploy the solution on a Shared VPC, you have to configure the `network_config` variable:

 ```